 It’s pretty simple.
 You can support Whale and Dolphin Conservation by choosing to search and shop through Savoo.
 We donate half of our commission to them when you use a voucher or deal of ours, as well as 1p for every search made using our Microsoft-powered search engine.
 All you need to do is support Whale and Dolphin Conservation in our charity directory!

-You can also help WDC to make sure that dolphins, porpoises and whales have the protection they need in UK waters by signing Whale and Dolphin Conservation, or by adopting one of the dolphins who live around Scotland’s Moray Firth and learning more about these amazing individuals.
+You can also help WDC to make sure that dolphins, porpoises and whales have the protection they need in UK waters by adopting one of the dolphins who live around Scotland’s Moray Firth and learning more about these amazing individuals.

 Photo credit: Lucy Molleson, Charlie Phillips